zilonglin/zilonglin.github.io/_news/announcement_14.md

 inline: true
 related_posts: false
 ---
-I will join the [University of Missouri - Kansas City](https://www.umkc.edu/) as a tenure-track Assistant Professor in Fall 2025.
+I will join the [University of Missouri - Kansas City](https://www.umkc.edu/) (*Carnegie R1 institution*) as a tenure-track Assistant Professor in Fall 2025.